csteach422/csteach422.github.io/coursework.md

 * continue to develop your app concept and prototypes
   * develop application using any of the technologies taught during the course
   * again, combine technologies to best fit your mobile app
-* if the app uses Apache Cordova
-  * implement a custom Cordova plugin for a native mobile OS
-    * e.g. Android or iOS
 * produce a working app
   * as far as possible try to create a fully working app
   * explain any parts of the app not working...